Deborah Marcano is a SAG/AFTRA and AEA performer.

-Deb fuses her passion for the urban community with her art by donating her talents to non-profit organizations.
-She was an adult literacy tutor with the Brooklyn Public Library and twice appointed by the Mayor of the City of NY to the HIV Health and Human Services Planning Council of New York.
-She is presently a photographer with Now I Lay Me Down to Sleep – capturing images of deceased newborns and a transformational speaker with Defy Ventures – inspiring and assisting incarcerated women develop their business plans.
+Deb volunteers as an adult literacy tutor, photographer with Now I Lay Me Down to Sleep – capturing images of deceased newborns, and as a speaker with Defy Ventures – inspiring and assisting incarcerated women develop their business plans.

 The proud “Mum” of five in Lalibela, Ethiopia for almost 20 years, not by biology but the heart, Deb’s journey to motherhood was featured in the Tell Your Story HuffPost series and the book, Borderless Voice.